Axtomaton/FitnessFlow/docs/DesignDoc.md

 The webiste we are creating should allow a user to sign up to a new account or log into an existing account to add a product our company is offering in their shopping cart and then proceed to purchase said product if they wish at checkout.

 ### Purpose
 Rochester Parkour is family run gym and fitness center situated in downtown Rochester.
 Our goal is to encourage individuals to partake in physical activties to better themselves physically, and mentally.
 We have been serving our community since 1980's.
+The target audience for this business is anyone who wants to work on themselves.
 This document describes the features and functionality of our newly developed Web application.

 ### Glossary and Acronyms